 6. John 15:1-5

 Vine – The branches of a plant rely on the vine for their nutrients and survival.
 This name of Christ might represent His central role in our lives.
 We, like the branches, would shrivel up without the life-support of the vine.

 Game: Go around in a circle and have each family member list a different name of Christ.
 If you get stumped for more than 10 seconds, you are out.
 The winner is the last person to still be listing different names.
 For a list of name ideas, look in the Bible Dictionary under “Christ, names of.”

 Need help reminding your family about your FHE lesson and the importance of Christ’s many symbolic names?
-Watch for a brand new set of 13 individual star-shaped heirloom ornaments featuring 13 different names of Christ, available at Deseret Book.
+Get this set of 13 heirloom ornaments featuring 13 different names of Christ, available at Deseret Book.